 The Affordable Care Act (ACA) has been a hot topic since its implementation in 2010.
-Now in 2024, it's important for businesses to understand how to calculate ACA affordability for their employees.
-In this article, we will provide a practical approach to mastering ACA affordability calculations for 2024.
+Now for 2025, it's important for businesses to understand how to calculate ACA affordability for their employees.
+In this article, we will provide a practical approach to mastering ACA affordability calculations for 2025.

 Understanding ACA Affordability